mattermost/docs/source/playbooks/work-with-tasks.rst

 In addition to the daily digest, you also have access to a task inbox.
 The task inbox provides you with a cross-run overview of the tasks you're accountable for, sorted by due date.
 You can access and complete each task directly, without having to visit the individual runs.

 To view it, open the playbooks tab.
-In the header, next to your profile photo, select the message icon.
+In the header, next to your profile photo, select the tasks list icon.
 A list of every task assigned to you from every run that's in progress is displayed.
 You can check off, change due dates, and reassign tasks in this view.